islandproblem/islandproblem/essay.md

 It's a... *maximizer maximizing machine*.

+But officially, this machine is **the competitive landscape of AGI versus AGI**.
+This is the same machine described throughout this essay, but now with the components of **resources** and **maximizers**.

 This machine has **four big components** that result in **three big drives** that maximize maximizers.

 #### Four Components